the-vtex-files/the-vtex-files.github.io/the-sand-mines.md

-John Dyson, born in Flint, Michigan, to a couple of machinists, experienced kinds of epiphanies already as a child: for instance, on a school trip in September 1994 he noticed an armored vehicle operating autonomously on the road to downtown Detroit.
-His second sight, leaving him in a state between active and passive and gifting him with the ability to exchange internal and external signals simultaneously, was something he would never dared of communicating to anybody else.
-His parents and the few other people around him were superstitous folk indeed, but no one would have believed him, and so he kept this mystery to himself.
-An outsider already, he wasn't keen to end up as a psychopatho-logical case and put on medication with crippling effects.
-But then, wasn't he the one with clairvoyance, the only one who saw clearly?
+I, John Dyson, born in Flint, Michigan, to a couple of machinists, experienced kinds of epiphanies already as a child: for instance, on a school trip in August 2001 I've noticed an armored vehicle operating autonomously besides the Wolverine to Ann Arbor Train station.
+My second sight carries me in a state between active and passive.
+I perceive signals from the outside, an incomprehensible and chaotic kingdom, which can not be interpreted with words but somehow manifest in my body, mind and soul and as a consequence, turn out to be prophetic.
+I would have never dared to share my weird experiences with somebody else, as I wasn't keen to end up as a psychopatho-logical case and put on medication with crippling effects.
+My parents and other people around me were superstitous folk indeed, evangelical protestants, who'd block out any signs of horror as if it didn't belong to nature and solely existed as an alien evil force.<br>

-Despite the looming discovery of what he perceived as stigma Still he had a strong wish to step beyond the conventional limits of reality.

-And he worked hard for it, every day after school he sat down at the family computer and trained his skills on the March2Success website, an e-learning curriculum provided by the US army.

-With a bit of determination those tests and quizzes were not particularly hard to score high

-What he wasn't aware of some of cryptograpic quizzes nor able to solve with a normal functioning brain. his results aroused attention and created a link with the Defense Intelligence Agency (DIA) in collab with private research/Stanford (SRI International) were headhunting psychic spies already from a young age.

-From that time on they were observing him, directing him and encouraged him to pursue a career within the military.
-Career Navigator
-testing and evaluating his abilities for a career at the military.
+But wasn't I the one with clairvoyance, the one who saw clearly?

+Despite the looming threat of decay and madness, I still had a strong wish to step beyond the conventional limits of reality and secure a top spot in technology.
+Every day after school I would sit down at the family computer and train my skills with game-based learning.
+With a bit of determination it wasn't difficult to score high, anyway, my results drew attention and created a link with the Defense Intelligence Agency (DIA), who was headhunting psychic spies already from a young age.
+Only later I've learnt that the CIA was involved too.
+I was unaware that I was under observation and steered into pursuing a career within the military ever since.

-Looking for help with college tuition, he enlisted at the tank force at the age of 18, dreaming of becoming Sgt. and commanding a tank unit in combat.
+Looking for help with college tuition, I've enlisted at the tank force at the age of 18, dreaming to become part of the army's backbone and command a tank unit in combat as a Sgt. engaged with high tech.
-(backbone of the military)
-However, his career plans as panzerleader got destroyed. and discovered his paranormal abilites, he was desperate to hide.

-but instead, together with others, Charlie was amongst them they asked him to look into the subterrainian.the spice could be detected by radar, but interference, what was it? noone ever anyway did not know what they were doing on the moon.
-(in the early 90s, termed Stargate project, prev.Gondola flame, SUN STREAK, GRILL Flame)

-Albert "Bert" Newton Stubblebine III
-Setting up a squad with special powers, a group of supersoldiers. previous further testing in the goatlab. with zener cards. speach at 24:to think the unthinkable, all under army command 1st earht battalion, manifesto.  recruitment ad bue ?27mins<this army ad psychic warfare.
-ESP abilities=extrasensory perception and used as a psychic spy, before the incident, for project grill flame.
+told me they know about my paranormal abilites, I was desperate to hide. they told me that some of the gaming could have not achieved with a normal functioning brain.

+General Bernard "Bernie" Boyle Brunswick II not your typical general

+He was building a special task force
+a group of supersoldiers
+which should define the requirements of the U.S. Army for future conflict "we need people for the New Earth Army
+'to achieve the unachievable, ..

+whilst looking for spice in the subterrain by radar we got strange interfference, there is something else down there. are there illicit activities going on? remote sensing, psychic soldier with ability to know everything bout enemies unit

+future conflict will take place subsurface and that s where My dreams got buried.

+they sent me for further training and mission there I met Charlie, struck by her beauty, we both were tested with zener cards. third eye spy the hypnotizer, magnetism

+psi warriors
+a unit of the national center for agriculture became the center for the development of drugs for use in brainswashing and interrogation of the CIA porton down, salisbory, near stonehenge
+She found out and needed to get rid of her.

+are they covertly giving the funghi to citizens? high dosage, so they are constantly on a horror trip? and paranoid maybe the exp turned out the opposite, and brainwash everyone into hippies the images, burnt in 'american memory' not fallen, jumped but dropped

+security clearance >john is danger
+John entered to steal her leftover body.
+"The truth shall make your free"inscribed at the entry hall of cia headquartes

+shes dead, did john already steal the body? and he threatens to switch off charlie for good, while she is already in search for him.

+athologists had to rip the skin off his limbs and tear his body apart, macerate it and send it in chunks to various labs for analysis.
+In the search for truth, Eric had to tear his father's body limb from limb. they need to get rid of him, he could see the full truth already in 2001 ''just one of the risks running with scientific experimentation.''

 PRESENT:frustrated with his job, just some job title, as lt.gen. now he would prefer to be in combat but